 It’s also important to know that after you get a ticket, the city or county you received the ticket in will set a court date that you must attend.
 If you fail to attend your court date, it could result in a warrant for your arrest or even another citation.
 Handling a traffic ticket is really inconvenient for most people because it means that they have to take time off of work.

-So what shoul you do when you get a traffic ticket?
+So what should you do when you get a traffic ticket?
 The first thing you should do is call a lawyer.
-A lawyer can help guide you through the process and can usually negotiate a better deal with the prosecutor.
+A lawyer can help guide you through the process and can usually negotiate a better deal with the prosecutor to try and get the ticket dismissed.
 Lawyers can help you lower the fine and can often get you on deferred disposition, which can keep the ticket from going on your record (which should always be the goal).
 At my office, we handle a lot of traffic tickets all over the Dallas area and have the experience to help take care of your ticket with as little time and cost to you.

 If you or someone you know receives a traffic ticket in the Dallas Forth Worth area, call my office today (214-296-9655) so that we can help you lower the fine and work keep the ticket off of your driving record.